zachtheyek/Lanczos-Algorithm/README.md

 9. Let $w_j=w_j'-\alpha_j v_j-\beta_j v_{j-1}$

 where $j$ denotes the iteration number, and must satisfy $2\leq j\leq m$.
 Finally, the output is a tridiagonalized matrix $T$ with $\alpha_1, ..., \alpha_m$ along the main diagonal, and $\beta_2, ..., \beta_m$ along the super- and subdiagonals.

+# Future Work

+Efforts are currently ongoing to extend the algorithm to include scattering-state systems.
+Star this repo if you'd like to be notified when that goes live!